Switzerland - Lines with Obscure or Sparse passenger services

 |RE1350||St.Moritz – 15:35 Susch – Landquart|

 |RE1358||St.Moritz – 17:35 Susch – Landquart|

-The line between Sasslatsch and Scuol-Tarasp is to be closed from March 2018 until September 2019, pricipally to allow reconstruction of two tunnels.
+The line between Sasslatsch and Scuol-Tarasp is to be closed from March until September in 2019, pricipally to allow reconstruction of two tunnels.
 During this period there will be a regular service between Landquart and Pontresina via the south-west curve at Sasslatsch.